 If your child is involved in a mishap that requires any type of attention or first aid, and the lead teacher does not feel that you need to be called, you will be notified with an incident report.
 You will be advised of what happened, where it happened, and what action was taken.
-We will need your signature and then you will take a copy and we keep a copy.
+We will need your signature and then you will take a copy if desired and we keep a copy.

-Should an accident require emergency medical treatment, the child will be taken by ambulance to the Bozeman Health Emergency Room.
+Should an accident require emergency medical treatment, the child will be taken by ambulance to the closest Emergency Room.
 The parents will be contacted immediately to meet the staff member and the child at the Emergency Room.
 If neither parent can be reached, we will call the emergency contact person designated on the child’s profile

 When you sign into our software at drop off you are authorizing us to implement the plan described above.